Welded Tube USA

 Industry: Advanced Manufacturing

-Headquartered in Concord (Toronto), Ontario, Welded Tube is a manufacturer of steel tubing, whose process is comprised of taking flat steel and forming it into round tubing 4½ to 9 inches in diameter, in custom lengths.
-Some of its customers use the tubing as well casings and for other purposes at natural gas drilling sites, a growing market as drilling activity has grown rapidly in shale formations in Ohio and Pennsylvania.
-The company currently employs over 600 people in North America at 5 facilities in Canada and 1 in South Carolina.
+Company Overview: Headquartered in Concord (Toronto), Ontario, Welded Tube is a manufacturer of steel tubing, whose process is comprised of taking flat steel and forming it into round tubing 4½ to 9 inches in diameter, in custom lengths.
+The tubes are used for well casings and for other purposes at natural gas drilling sites, a growing market as drilling activity has grown rapidly in shale formations in Ohio and Pennsylvania.
+The company currently employs more than 600 people in North America.

-The major driver for Welded Tube’s expansion in the United States was its goal of increasing US sales by having a “Made in the USA” label.
+Project Challenge: The major driver for Welded Tube’s expansion in the United States was its goal of increasing US sales by having a “Made in the USA” label.
 The project has been more than a year in the making, with Invest Buffalo Niagara officials establishing contact with Welded Tube through a lead from Empire State Development’s Canadian office.

 Access to electricity and low cost hydro-power were key to successfully bringing Welded Tube to the region.
 Both National Grid and the New York Power Authority played a major role in supplying an abundant amount of power at an affordable rate.
 A low cost site within close proximity to the Canadian border, available productive workforce, and a strong vendor supply chain were also instrumental in the completion of this project.

-There was also a lack infrastructure at the site which was needed by Welded Tube in order to make the project happen.
-Erie County committed to investing $1 million infrastructure, to build roads and utility corridors.
+The site also lacked the necessary infrastructure needed to support the Welded Tube Facility.
+Erie County committed to investing $1 million, to build roads and utility corridors.
 The additional infrastructure was not only necessary for this expansion, but will make the site more attractive to other companies considering locating in the Tecumseh business park.

 In addition to the Brownfield tax credits, Welded Tube received incentives through Empire State Development Corporation’s Excelsior program, the Erie County Industrial Development Agency, New York Power Authority, and National Grid totaling just over $27 million dollars.